ArturVazniak/auto_test_task/README.md

  and all not deleted are pulled to the client
 9. Initial data is specified as migrations
 Flyway.
+10. User can edit only their own ads and edit only their profile
 ---
 ### To enter the application: